-We are a friendly, family run cycle hire business located in the heart of Wadebridge opposite the beginning of the beautiful Wadebridge to Padstow Camel Trail cycle route.
+Experience the beautiful Camel Trail via a friendly, family run cycle hire business located in the heart of Wadebridge opposite the beginning of the beautiful Wadebridge to Padstow cycle route.
 We have a large selection of bikes for hire catering for all needs and abilities.

-Simply call us on 01208814104 and we will reserve Your bikes!
+Booking is highly recommended and can be done by phone on 01208 814104 or online via our website www.cameltrailcyclehire.co.uk!
 We will make sure that your bikes are ready, and waiting for you from 8.30 am to ensure you make the most of your day!